Time Is Running Out To Vaccinate Kids Ages 12+ Against COVID Before School Year

 DENVER, Colo.
 (CBS4) – The window to fully vaccinate students before the fall school semester in Colorado is closing.
 Many pediatricians urge parents of children ages 12 and older to get their kids vaccinated now, as the Pfizer vaccine takes two doses and more than a month to fully work.

-“The more people we can vaccinate, including children and adults, the less circulation of COVID we are going to see,” said Dr. Sean O’Leary, Pediatric Infectious Disease Specialist with Children’s Hospital.
+“The more people we can vaccinate, including children and adults, the less circulation of COVID we are going to see,” said Dr. Sean O’Leary, Pediatric Infectious Disease Specialist with Children’s Hospital Colorado.
 “We’ve got a really contagious virus that is circulating out there.”

 “This delta variant is much more contagious than what we saw circulating last fall,” O’Leary said.